arionum/pool/README.md

 Edit the config.php and follow the instructions inside.

+Import the contrib/pool.sql to your NEW mysql database.

 Create a cron entry on the format */10 * * * * user php /path/to/pool/payments.php

 Start the poolsanity by running: php /path/to/pool/poolsanity.php &>/dev/null &